 He particularly loves when he is invited to help develop marketing and sales strategies for the hotel.
 In addition, George loves working with his team to conquer new challenges as well as handling day-to-day operations.
-The clientele always have interesting stories from near and far, and he loves life in London too.
+The clientele always has interesting stories from near and far, and he loves living in London too.

 George is a great illustration of what it takes to move up in the Hospitality Management career field.
 His story is meant to help give you a real idea of what it takes to move into management-level careers.
 While the path to management may not be as clear as it was for George in our case study, it’s important that you know it will always take hard work.

-You may find yourself anywhere in the world, working in various entry to supervisory roles before you find the right opportunity.
+You may find yourself anywhere in the world, working in a variety of entry to supervisory roles before you find the right opportunity.
 If management is your goal, work hard on developing the skills you’ll need and regularly check in with your supervisors.
 The more time you dedicate, the more ways you’ll find out where you need to improve.